-Vail or Aspen Series* 1 HP and/or 1 SS
+Vail or Aspen Series only one out of series counts 1 HP and/or 1 SS

 *Registration close on Wednesdays before the event weekend at 5:00pm

 *Many events are ranked on this list.
-Including: Rev Tours, USASA Nationals, ASpen Open, Finals, Northface Opens, Grand Prix, Dew Tour, XGames, etc
+Including: Rev Tours, USASA Nationals, USASA Rocky Series, Aspen Open, Northface Opens, Grand Prix, Dew Tour, XGames, WSI, etc

-**Hot button registrations(events that will have a specific registration time and date and fill up quickly!.)
+These events that will have a specific registration time, date and will fill up quickly!.

 Rev Tours: Nov 1 -ish